tonytvo/blog-generator/content/blog/effective-typescript/index.md

 interface Person { name: string; }
-const body = document.body; const el body as Person;
+const body = document.body;
+const el = body as Person;
 //Conversion of type 'HTMLElement' to type 'Person' may be a mistake
 //because neither type sufficiently overlaps with the other.
 If this was intentional,
+//convert the expression to 'unknown' first const el = document.body as unknown as Person; // OK
 ```

-Type assertions have their limits: they don't let you convert between arbitrary types.
-The general idea is that you can use a type assertion to convert between A and B if either is a subset of the other.
-HTMLElement is a subtype of HTMLElement | null, so this type assertion is OK.
-HTMLButtonElement is a subtype of EventTarget, so that was OK, too.
-And Person is a subtype of {}, so that assertion is also fine.
-But you can't convert between a Person and an HTMLElement since neither is a subtype of the
-other:

-convert the
-expression to 'unknown'
-first
-The error suggests an escape hatch, namely, using the unknown type (Item 42).
-Every type is a subtype of unknown, so assertions involving unknown are always OK.
-This lets you convert between arbitrary types, but at least you're being explicit that you're doing something suspicious!
-document.body as unknown as
-const el Person; // OK
-Things to Remember
-Prefer type declarations (: Type) to type assertions (as Type).
-.
-Know how to annotate the return type of an arrow function.
-.
-Use type assertions and non-null assertions when you know something about types that TypeScript does not.

 # Understand Evolving any